421 SW 6th Avenue, Suite 500, Portland, OR 97204

 How Does the Program Work?

-Inclusionary Housing requires that all residential buildings proposing 20 or more units provide a percentage of the new units at rents affordable to households at 80% of the area median income (AMI).
+Inclusionary Housing requires that all residential buildings proposing 20 or more units provide a percentage of the new units at rents affordable to households at 80% of the median family income (MFI).
 The City has defined additional regulatory options under the umbrella of this requirement.
 Permit applications must include one of the options to provide affordable housing in their proposal, or applicants can opt to pay a fee-in-lieu at permit issuance.

-In buildings with 20 or more units, 15% of the units must be affordable at 80% AMI, except within the Central City and Gateway Plan Districts, where 20% of the units must be affordable.
+In buildings with 20 or more units, 15% of the units must be affordable at 80% MFI, except within the Central City and Gateway Plan Districts, where 20% of the units must be affordable.

 View program guidelines, and find maps, charts, and links to relevant information.